Ruination & Decay

 We would like to announce the start of an exciting new annual Humanities & Arts Research Cluster (HARC) UHI research event featuring monthly seminars, blog articles, photographs, podcasts and a themed conference.

 The 2019 theme is Ruination and Decay which will run through the year culminating in a conference in December.
-You can view recorded seminars here
+You can view recorded seminars on the recorded seminars page.

 Conference speakers include: